The Dishman Family of Virginia

 Citations

-1. [S535] Nicklin, John Bailey Calvert, compiler, St. Paul's Parish Register, Stafford and King George Counties, Virginia, 1715-1798, (Baltimore: Clearfield, 1962). p.
+1. [S535] Nicklin, John Bailey Calvert, compiler, Book - St. Paul's Parish Register - Stafford and King George, (Baltimore: Clearfield, 1962). p.
 18, married, Anne Dishman of Washington Parish and Thomas Grigsby of Overwharton Parish, Nov 25, 1729.

 2. [S4] Charles M. Marsteller, "The Dishman Family of Pine Hill, c.1752-1905, Westmoreland and King George Counties," Tidewater Virginia Families: A Magazine of History and Genealogy 9 (2000): 164-172.

-3. [S183] Therese A. Fisher, Compiler and Editor, Marriage Records of the City of Fredericksburg, and of Orange, Spotsylvania, and Stafford Counties, Virginia, 1722-1850, (Bowie, Maryland: Heritage Books, 1990). page 74.
+3. [S183] Therese A. Fisher, compiler and editor, Book - Fredericksburg Marriage Records, 1722-1850, (Bowie, Maryland: Heritage Books, 1990). page 74.

 John Rutherford1